kuboosoft/spotify-client-installer/README.md

 Currently only Fedora 20 is supported.

+If you run only the script you need:

-Requires:	desktop-file-utils ffmpeg-compat alsa-lib glibc libXScrnSaver qtwebkit
+desktop-file-utils ffmpeg-compat alsa-lib glibc libXScrnSaver qtwebkit

-Requires:	nspr nss nss-util systemd-libs openssl-libs openssl0.9.8-spotify libgcrypt xterm wget binutils
+nspr nss nss-util systemd-libs openssl-libs openssl0.9.8-spotify libgcrypt xterm wget binutils

 INSTALLATION